- an online magazine for full-time travelers.

 Nathan, Editor-in-Chief, Dad

 Born on a farm, Nathan spent most of his life in rural Pennsylvania.
 Then he crossed the nation for the first time in 2004 and was hooked.
 He immediately set out to accomplish one thing: figure out how to travel as much as possible.
 And that’s what he’s done.
-He founded this whole Wand’rly Magazine thing hoping that he can inspire others to do the same, if so be there dream.
+He founded this whole Wand’rly Magazine thing hoping that he can inspire others to do the same, if so be their dream.

 Renee, aka Lady, the Mama